hanshengchiu/reorderables/README.md

 [![Donate](https://img.shields.io/badge/Donate-Buy%20Me%20A%20Coffee-yellow.svg)](https://www.buymeacoffee.com/q5gkeA4t2)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2L56VGH228QJE)

-Various reorderable Flutter widgets, including reorderable table, row, column, and wrap, that handle dragging and dropping the children within the widget.
+Various reorderable, a.k.a. drag and drop, Flutter widgets, including reorderable table, row, column, and wrap, that handle reordering the children within the widget.
 Parent widget only need to provide a function that is invoked with the old and new indexes of child being reordered.

 ## Usage